 “Tiny Whoop is a small first-person-view aircraft that truly allows you to feel the gift of flight and the feeling of being tiny.
 A smallÂ apartmentÂ becomes a vast terrain worthy of taming.
 The small tree in your front yard is a deep and engaging forest.
 With shrouded propellers we can now fly FPV around people and kids safely.
 It’s more fun than I’ve ever had.”

-Strictly speaking a Tiny Whoop is a 65mm-sized quadcopter with ducts and FPV camera from the Tiny Whoop company.
+Strictly speaking a Tiny Whoop is a 65mm-sized quadcopter with ducts and a camera from the Tiny Whoop company.
 But the Tiny Whoop has become so successful that the term has become genericized.
-Today, a whoop is any nano or micro-sized quadcopter with ducts and FPV camera.
+Today, a whoop is any nano or micro-sized quadcopter with ducts and a camera.
 And whooping is having fun flying around everyday places and people.

 I finally build my #quadgoal: A Rakonheli 66mm brushless whoop.
 Continue reading